overshard/timelite/README.md

 The `up` implies that you want to start the server again, `--build` will rebuild the container and `-d`, as stated above, starts us in detached mode so you can set it and forget it.

-## Sponsors

-Where I work, VanNoppen Marketing (https://www.vannoppen.co/), they let me code stuff on my free time and do whatever I want with it.
-We've been in business for over 18 years, and offer the full range of marketing services (website development, app development, graphic design, PR, etc).
-If you need some custom software written or a new website check us out, we're pretty good at what we do.